BillJr99/Ursinus-CS274/_pages/Labs/lab-aludesign.md

 entity and2_tb is
 end and2_tb;

-architecture behavior of and_tb is
+architecture behavior of and2_tb is
     component and2 is
     port (
         a  : in  std_logic;